 Yet, \name's protections are not perfect.
 Both the search primitive, and the availability of timestamps of actions in the system, leak information.
 At the time of writing, the high cost in bandwidth and/or computation of state-of-the-art techniques that could prevent this leakage -- e.g., PIR to hide access patterns and efficient garbled circuits to implement one-bit search -- precludes their deployment.

 We hope that this paper fosters new research that addresses these problems.
-We believe that the new set of requirements opens an interesting new design space with lots of potential to produce results that have high impact, not only by helping investigative journalism to support democratic societies, but also in other domains.
+We believe that the new set of requirements opens an interesting new design space with much potential to produce results that have a high impact, not only by helping investigative journalism to support democratic societies, but also in other domains.